finbud2024/BackendFinbud/README.md

 {
   "data": [],
   "count": 0,
-  "message": "No data found for BTC in the specified date range" }
+  "message": "No data found for symbols [BTC, ETH, SOL] in the specified date range" }
 ```

 #### Get Latest Cryptocurrency Entry

-Retrieves the most recent data entry for a specific cryptocurrency or across all cryptocurrencies.
+Retrieves the most recent data entry for one or multiple cryptocurrencies.

 **URL**: `/crypto/latest`